eldun/eldun.github.io/_drafts/spring-boot.md

 </span>

 ### Closing Thoughts
 Nice tutorial!
 Working with Spring was fast and fun.
 I am still a bit unclear on how everything is working behind the scenes, but familiarity will come with time.
-Here's hoping I get the job
+Here's hoping I get the job!